dankeyy/disaster/README.md

 ---

-**Note about additional functionality**- this fork introduces a new `disaster-jump` interactive function, which allows you, from anywhere in the assembly/ bytecode, to jump back to the matching source code line.\
+**Note on additional functionality**-
+- `disaster-jump` - interactive function.
+Allows you, from anywhere in the assembly/ bytecode, to jump back to the matching source code line.\
-This also works in the regular disaster-way.
+Notice this function also works in the regular disaster-way.
 With this function, given a disaster instance buffer is up (`disaster` was ran at least once) you can jump to asm without re-running `disaster` (and recompiling).\
 You may wish to bind it to a similar key as you did for `disaster`.

+- `disaster-custom-command` allows you to invoke disaster with a custom build object command (e.g clang instead of gcc, different optimization level, etc.).
 ---
 &nbsp;